NebulaSS13/Nebula/docs/installation.md

 Edit `config.txt` to set the probabilities for different gamemodes in Secret and to set your server location so that all your players don't get disconnected at the end of each round.
 It's recommended you don't turn on the gamemodes with probability 0, as they have various issues and aren't currently being tested, they may have unknown and bizarre bugs.

+**Persistence must be uncommented to enable the gamemode from config.txt**

+**dbconfig.txt must also be configured and pointing to a valid mySQL or MariaDB instance.**

 Edit `admins.txt` to remove the default admins and add your own.
 "Game Master" is the highest level of access, and the other recommended admin levels for now are "Game Admin" and "Moderator".
 The format is:

     byondkey - Rank